jdemuynke/jdemuynke.github.io/researchtopics/project-2.md

   - HRTFs
   - BRIRs
   - HRTFs individualisation
-summary: Binaural hearing rests principally on the pair of acoustic sensors located on either side of our head, among other physical attributes.
+summary: Binaural hearing arises from the presence of two acoustic sensors – our ears – located on either side of the head.
+When a sound is captured by this pair of sensors, the resulting auditory cues convey its spatial attributes, offering a detailed spatial description of the auditory scene.
 ---

 <br />